amoschen-ygtq/ygtasolutions_com/content/learn/serverless-integration-for-large-language-model-llm-using-aws-lambda/02-hello-world-from-amazon-bedrock/index.md

     arn:aws:bedrock:us-east-1:123456789012:inference-profile/us.meta.llama3-2-1b-instruct-v1:0
     ```

-As a sidenote, from the ARN's tokens we can guess the models are shared across all AWS account in one region while the inference profile is created for each account.
+As a side-note, from the ARN's tokens we can guess the models are shared across all AWS account in one region while the inference profile is created for each account.

 - Go back to the **IAM** console tab that remained open for the Lambda's execution role.
 - Click on the **Add permission** dropdown, and choose **Create inline policy**.